Weather Market News

 SOYBEANS:

-On the July contract chart support is 11.82 where we find the 20-day moving
+support is $11.89, where we find the 20-day moving average, and resistance is

 WHEAT: